 Examines the American Civil War, including its causes, the military, political, social and economic aspects of the war, and its continuing legacy.
 The course also covers Reconstruction following the war.
+Prerequisite: 60 credit hours completed

 HIS 3150 THE ERA OF THE VIETNAM WAR (3 credits)